donfanning/nag-app/README.md

 	nodejs backend/rest-server.js
 	```

-2. Then go the browser and open up index.html
+2. Then go to the browser and open up index.html

 ## What I Can Do With The Application